Viniciuscoding/ML-Cheatsheet/NLP_Cheatsheet.md

 How many iterations are needed for the cost function to hit the optimum (the bottom of its curve)?
 The number of iterations is commonly called **epoch**.
 It is a hyperparameter that is set until values can't go down anymore.

+# Deep Neural Networks (DNN)
+It is a neural network with multiple hidden layers.

 # Recursive Neural Networks (RNN)